Infrastructure or Investment - Which One Comes First?

 Arctic infrastructure needs are estimated at $1 billion

 Defining those three core needs for arctic business to develop is one thing, but to make them happen is another.
-A private equity firm, Guggenheim, has estimated the infrastructure needs in the Arctic at US$1 billion.
+A private equity firm, Guggenheim, has estimated the infrastructure needs in the Arctic at US$1 trillion over the next 15 years.
 And the infrastructure needed is basically of all types: from traditional infrastructure, such as roads, ports and airstrips to newer types of infrastructure such as those required for telecommunications and the provision of broadband.

 However, the needs also differ depending on the eye of the beholder.
 Some see the Nordic Arctic countries as well equipped in infrastructure and privileged to have a Nordic welfare system backing up the region’s economic development.
 Others argue that the welfare system is hindering private initiative.
 The North American Arctic, they say, has potentially much more drive and available equity investment from private sources already in place.
 If you ask businesses, they would say that investment is lacking.
 And if you ask the investment suppliers, they would say that bankable projects are missing.